 One of our favourite sunshine coast camping grounds was Ocean Beach Tourist Park.
 Although pricey, it is expected when you are camping literally on the beach in Miami, Queensland.
 Pitches were large and the staff were incredibly friendly.
 It was also easy to get an Uber into town or walk all along the beautiful beach front to the city.

-Name: Jacob Wells Tourist Park
+Jacob Wells Tourist Park

 Cost: AU$25.00 per night (powered), AU$10.00 discount applied

-TOP TIPS FOR CAMPING IN AUSTRALIA
+8 BEST TIPS FOR CAMPING IN AUSTRALIA

 - Wildlife: The main thing you need to be wary of when camping in Australia.
 Store food correctly to avoid critters invading, read up on the correct first aid prior should any bites occur and never feed any wildlife you find as this can encourage aggressive behaviour.
 While camping on the Great Ocean Road at Panmure near the 12 apostles we woke up to our campervan surrounded by boxing kangaroos – needless to say we hid inside!

 - Follow Signs: Only camp in designated spots suitable for your camping style.
 Do not risk free camping in Australia where it says self-contained camping only if you’re not certified as you will incur expensive fines.

 - Bush Fires: Unfortunately, these are common due to the heat and controlled fires are also common in certain areas to avoid more devastating bush fires.
 Only light camp fires where there are designated areas as they can become out of hand incredibly quickly when camping in Australia.